santosh79/traffic_cop/README.markdown

 	tc-server -p 3000

 #### Connecting to the server
+If you are using a language other than Javascript check out the [**clients page**](https://github.com/santosh79/traffic_cop/wiki/Clients) for listing of TrafficCop clients to find a listing in your language of choice.

-In order to connect to the server, you'd need the [Traffic Cop Client](https://github.com/santosh79/traffic_cop_client) npm module.
+If you are using NodeJS, in order to connect to the server, you'd need the [Traffic Cop Client](https://github.com/santosh79/traffic_cop_client) npm module.
 Go ahead and run:

 	npm install traffic_cop_client